-Pre-requisite: Passing CUNY/ACT Reading and Writing tests, or Exemption English 110, a foundational writing course, is designed to strengthen students' composing skills so that they will produce increasingly complex and better-structured essays.
+Pre-requisite: Passing CUNY Assessment Tests in Reading and Writing, or Exemption or passing ENG

+English 110, a foundational writing course, is designed to strengthen students' composing skills so that they will produce increasingly complex and better-structured essays.
 Reading and responding to interdisciplinary texts representing various rhetorical modes, students will practice paraphrasing and summarizing these texts, enrich their vocabulary, and improve their writing, revision, and proofreading skills.
 Additionally, students will be introduced to the use of print and online secondary sources.
 Upon completion of the course, students will be able to respond critically in writing, to a variety of texts, integrating their own ideas with those presented in the readings.